-- Clearly understand the complex sale and what makes it challenge – I hope you will go watch the BrightTalk if you haven’t already
+- Clearly understand the complex sale and what makes it a challenge – I hope you will watch the BrightTalk if you haven’t already.

 - Understand your role in moving the sale forward – What can you do to make sure you play your role?

 - Learn how your coaching can lead to closing more of these complex deals – I gave you some ideas, if you need more, please schedule a call with me.